TurkuNLP/register-annotation-docs/_register/OP-rs.md

 subregister_of: Opinion
 ---

-- Denominational religious blog, sermon or other text
+- Denominational religious blog, sermon or basically any other denominational religious text
-- Focus on _denominational:_ texts describing a religioun can be e.g., [Description of a thing or a person](IN-dtp)
+- Focus on _denominational:_ texts describing a religion can be e.g., [Description of a thing or a person](IN-dtp)

 <!-- details -->